ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Get a all Firewall Rules related to a cache instance

 This part describes how to use the ballerina connector to get information regarding all the firewall rules for a specific azure cache for redis instance.
 We must pass subscription id, resource group name where cache instance resides and cache instance name as parameters to get all the data associated with firewall rules of a specific cache instance.
-It returns an Array of FirewallRule[] if  operation is successful or error if the operation is unsuccessful.
+It returns  Array of FirewallRule[] if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 FirewallRule[]|error response = azureRedisManagementClient->listFirewallRule(<SUBSCRIPTION_ID>, "TestCache", "TestResourceGroup");